ccsjib/bmwgpt/README.md

 ## Evaluation
 The identification model had noticiable improvement in testing when switching from ResNet-18 to EfficientNet-B4 due to the higher resolution processing and a newer, more efficient model.

-The database had much higher performance using EasyOCR as compared to Tesseract.
+The database had much higher performance using PaddleOCR as compared to Tesseract.
 Large amounts of evidence pulled from the database using Tesseract included mispelled words, keeping Gemini from accurately creating a response.

 Average database response time of 4.2 seconds based on real-world trials on the web-hosted application.